-STAT/MA 41600 Practice Problems: September 15, 2014
+STAT/MA 41600 Practice Problems: September 17, 2014

-1. Butterflies.
+- 1. Butterflies.
 Alice, Bob, and Charlotte are looking for butterflies.
-They look in three separate parts of a field, so that their probabilities of success do not affect each other.

-- Alice finds 1 butterfly with probability 17%, and otherwise does not find one. - Bob finds 1 butterfly with probability 25%, and otherwise does not find one. - Charlotte finds 1 butterfly with probability 45%, and otherwise does not find one.
+They look in three separate parts of a field, so that their probabilities of success do not affect each other. - Alice finds 1 butterfly with probability 17%, and otherwise does not find one. - Bob finds 1 butterfly with probability 25%, and otherwise does not find one. - Charlotte finds 1 butterfly with probability 45%, and otherwise does not find one.

 Let X be the number of butterflies that they catch altogether.

-Let Y be the number of people who do not catch a butterfly.
+Find the expected value of X.